alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 Double click on the processor to configure it.

+#### SETTINGS

 <img align="right" width="300" height="100" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_settings.png">

 In the ***SETTINGS*** tab, put a check mark on ***failure***, under *Automatically Terminate Relationships*, on the right side.
 This means that, if the operation fails, the processor should not forward the data to any of the processors we will add later.
+You may also change its *Name* if you'd like to.

+#### SCHEDULING

 In the ***SCHEDULING*** tab, insert ***1 day*** under *Run Schedule*.
 The processor would execute once every 24 hours, starting from the moment we will decide to run it.
 Once the flow is complete and its execution finished, we will stop all processors, so we will not actually let it execute daily.

 <img align="right" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_scheduling.png">

-**It is however important to set it to 1 day**: if the default value, *0 sec*, is not changed on the first processor, NiFi would attempt to execute this processor as many times as possible.
+**It is however important to set it to 1 day**: root processors are responsible for providing data to the flow, and with the default value, *0 sec*, NiFi would attempt to execute this processor as many times as possible.
 While it wouldn't cause any damage with this tutorial, **imagine if the first processor were to query a pay-per-use API: forgetting to set this value properly may cause thousands of useless queries, in just a few seconds, that give the same result but cost a lot of money**.

 *0 sec* on any non-root processor simply means that the processor should execute as soon as upstream data is available, so we only need to worry about this property for the first processor.

+#### PROPERTIES

 The ***PROPERTIES*** tab is the most unique, where configuration differs depending on processor type. **Bold** properties are required, while non-bold ones are optional.
 Most properties have a default value anyway, so we will only change a few of them.